Large-time behavior of the 2D thermally non-diffusive Boussinesq equations with Navier-slip boundary conditions: Introduction

-where we use capital letters to distinguish from the nonlinear system.
+where we use capital letters to distinguish from the variables of the nonlinear system.
+The corresponding vorticity will be denoted by $\linomega$.
 Note that the eigenvalue problem for spatially periodic solutions to \eqref{linearized_pde_u}-\eqref{linearized_pde_theta} coincides with Theorem 1.4 (3) in \cite{doeringWuZhaoZhen2018}, implying instability when $\beta<0$.
 If however $\beta>0$ we are able to prove the linear stability of \eqref{linearized_pde_u}-\eqref{linearized_navier_slip}.
-Indeed, this makes physical sense as denser fluids sink and lighter fluids rise, or equivalently cold air sinks and hot air rises.
+Indeed, this makes physical sense as denser parcels of fluid sink while lighter parcels rise.